A physical model for efficient ranking in networks: Results on real and synthetic data

-As described above, we performed edge prediction experiments using 5-fold cross-validation, where $80\%$ of the edges are available to the algorithm as a training test, and a test set consisting of $20\%$ of the edges is held out (see Materials and Methods).
-Since most of the competing methods do not make probabilistic predictions about edge directions, we focused on SpringRank and the BTL model.
-We found that SpringRank systematically outperforms BTL, both in terms of the accuracy $\eps_a$ (Fig.~\ref{fig:ED}A) and the conditional log-likelihood $\eps_L$ (Fig.~\ref{fig:ED}B).
-We found similar results for a more coarse-grained measure of accuracy (Fig.~\ref{SIfig:ED}).
-In the Tamil Nadu village networks, we found that the regularization term $\alpha=2$ corresponding to the Colley matrix gave a modest increase in accuracy.
+As described above, we performed edge prediction experiments using 5-fold cross-validation, where $80\%$ of the edges are available to the algorithm as training data, and a test set consisting of $20\%$ of the edges is held out (see Materials and Methods).
+To test SpringRank's ability to make probabilistic predictions, we compare it to BTL.

-The reader may note that the error bars in Fig.~\ref{fig:ED} are larger than many of the differences between SpringRank and BTL.
-However, this variation is due to the choice of test set in our cross-validation experiments.
-When we compare these algorithms directly to each other on the same test sets, we find that SpringRank outperforms BTL for $83\%$ to $100\%$ of the test sets in the various networks.
+We found that SpringRank outperforms BTL, both in terms of the accuracy $\eps_a$ (Fig.~\ref{fig:ED}A) and, for most networks, the log-likelihood $\eps_L$ (Fig.~\ref{fig:ED}B).
+The accuracy of both methods has a fairly broad distribution over the trials of cross-validation, since in each network some subsets of the edges are harder to predict than others when they are held out.
+However, as shown in Fig.~\ref{fig:prediction_scatter}, in most trials SpringRank was more accurate than BTL.
+Fig.~\ref{fig:ED}A and Table~\ref{table:performance} show that SpringRank predicts edge directions more accurately in the majority of trials of cross-validation for all nine real-world networks, where this majority ranges from $62\%$ for the parakeet networks to $100\%$ for the Computer Science hiring network.

+Table~\ref{table:performance} shows that SpringRank also obtained a higher log-likelihood $\eps_L$ than BTL for $6$ of the $9$ real-world networks.
+Regularizing SpringRank with $\alpha=2$ does not appear to significantly improve either measure of accuracy (Fig.~\ref{fig:ED}).
+We did not attempt to tune the regularization parameter $\alpha$.

+To compare SpringRank with methods that do not make probabilistic predictions, including those that produce ordinal rankings, we measured the accuracy $\eps_b$ of ``bitwise'' predictions, i.e., the fraction of edges consistent with the infered ranking.
+We found that spectral methods perform poorly here, as does SerialRank.
+Interestingly, BTL does better on the NCAA networks in terms of bitwise prediction than it does for probabilistic predictions, suggesting that it is better at rank-ordering teams than determining their real-valued position.

+We found that SyncRank is the strongest of the ordinal methods, matching SpringRank's accuracy on the parakeet and business school networks, but SpringRank outperforms SyncRank on the social support and NCAA networks (see Fig.~\ref{SIfig:ED}).
+We show a trial-by-trial comparison of SpringRank and SyncRank in Fig.~\ref{fig:prediction_scatter_b}, showing that in most trials of cross-validation SpringRank makes more accurate predictions for the NCAA networks.

+To check whether our results were dependent on the choice of holding out $20\%$ of the data, we repeated our experiments using 2-fold cross-validation, i.e., using 50\% of network edges as training data and trying to predict the other 50\%.
+We show these results in Fig.~\ref{fig:ED2}.
+While all algorithms are less accurate in this setting, the comparison between algorithms is similar to that for 5-fold cross-validation.